Nutrition Empowerment and Wellness

-Project N.E.W. is a special project that will service the families within Huntington and Huntington Station by providing nutrition and health education.
+Project N.E.W. is a special project that serves the families within Huntington and Huntington Station by providing nutrition and health education.

-Staff will help families by providing the nutritional education as well as any other referrals or help with resources that will address their needs.
+Staff helps families by providing the nutritional education as well as any other referrals or help with resources that will address their needs.
 Information will be kept confidential and will be provided in English and Spanish.

 Project C.A.S.T.
 (Community and Schools Together) is a community intervention project.
 C.A.S.T. is designed to help at-risk youth make positive choices through educating and empowering youth and their families.
 Project C.A.S.T. is an outgrowth of the Town of Huntington

-Supervisor's Gang Prevention Task Force composed of law enforcement, schools, parents, local community youth agencies and mental health agencies, Town Departments and community members.
+Supervisor's Gang Prevention Task Force composed of law enforcement, schools, elected officials, The Huntington Youth Bureau, local community youth agencies and mental health agencies and community members.

-The purpose of the C.A.S.T. program is to provide intensive outreach and case management to at-risk youth in grades 5 through 9 and their families in the Town of Huntington.
+The purpose of C.A.S.T. is to provide intensive outreach and case management to at-risk youth in grades 5 through 9 and their families in the Town of Huntington.

 The C.A.S.T. workers are available evenings and after school as well as during school hours to provide support to these youth and their families in the form of counseling, connection to area resources, and follow-ups with home and school.